tsmcphaul/the-couch-potato/README.md

 # Couch Potato

-Couch Potato is a single page application where fellow couch potatoes can add their favorite shows to binge watch!
+Couch Potato is a single page application where fellow couch potatoes can add their favorite shows to binge watch and share with others!

 ## Installation